Pembroke Lodge, Richmond Park

-The building is of historical interest, having housed British prime minister Lord John (later, Earl) Russell and the childhood home of his grandson, philosopher and logician Bertrand Russell.
+Grade II-listed with English Heritage, Pembroke Lodge is of historical interest, having housed British prime minister Lord John (later, Earl) Russell and the childhood home of his grandson, philosopher and logician Bertrand Russell.
 GHQ Liaison Regiment ("Phantom") used the premises during World War II.
 The lodge is part of the Crown Estate and is currently privately run as a catering facility and a conference and wedding venue on a long lease from The Royal Parks.
 It also houses a heritage charity, The Hearsum Collection.